DeloitteAU/DDBreakpoints/README.md

 }
 ```

-##### Getting a width from a breakpoint name (SCSS v2 only)
+##### Getting a width from a breakpoint name

-By default this returns em, but you can set the optional second parameter to "rem" or "px".
+*SCSS v2 Only:* By default this returns em, but you can set the optional second parameter to "rem" or "px".

 ***SCSS v2:***